bitsofcotton/ddpmopt/README.md

     # test input series of graphics predictable or not
     ./ddpmoptp?(mp)?
 T <in0.ppm> ...

-# closing prediction condition
-If we have 3-way predictors with each 1/3 prediction probability, we cannot improve them when the target is the generic one.
-However, if we stack the layers, the tested combination layers cannot be used because it's broken condition from generic tests force into 1 a.e. result made break them.

 # Leave
 2023/03/01
 2023/03/09 bug fix after close #1.